 - Asian American Studies Newspaper Clippings: Subject Files

-The Asian American Archives is actively building archival documentation on topics including but not limited to: Arab Americans, South Asian Americans, Southeast Asian Americans, LGBTQ Asian Americans, Asian American activism and radicalism, Asian American student organizations, and the history of Asian American Studies.
-For more information on our holdings or to discuss donating archival materials, please contact the Asian American Studies Librarian Sine Hwang Jensen at shj@berkeley.edu.
+In addition to documenting the broader he Asian American Archives is actively building archival documentation on topics including but not limited to: Arab Americans, South Asian Americans, Southeast Asian Americans, LGBTQ Asian Americans, Asian American activism and radicalism, Asian American student organizations, and the history of Asian American Studies.
+For more information on our holdings or to discuss donating archival materials, please contact the Asian American Studies Librarian.

 The AAS Collection has the following finding aids in an alternative format to that of the OAC: